 We want to keep things easy at Wellington Eye Centre.
 For all of our laser vision correction procedures, our fee is $3,180 per eye.
 Included in this fee is your medical assessment, as well as 12 months post-operative care within New Zealand.

 If this cost is a bit of an obstacle for you, you could consider finance options.
 We have a standard offer of 12 months Interest free finance with GEM Visa.
-For a limited time only we are extending this to 24 months – this works out to be just over $60 per week!
 Have a look at our handy surgery payback calculator to see how soon you can start saving money.
 Or, you may opt for NOVA Medical Finance.

 SMILE At Wellington Eye Centre